ALANGUAGE/pla/documentation.md

 8. DIRECTIO (line 89) Direct write to the screen with the help of the es register, which is saved and *not* changed.
 9. STRING (line 96) Some of the C library string routines.
 Some are untested and waiting to be tested.
 10. DUMP (line 132) Two routines for register and memory dump.
 There are not a real debugger, but helped me in many situations.
 11. DOSINT (line 147) This is the main function for the following DOS fucntions and is called by them.
+The PLA statement *ifcarry* increment the vraiable *DOS_ERR*.
+This **must** be the first statement after a DOS call, because otherwise the *carry flag* gets lost.
+12. ATOI (line173) A family of functions to convert from ascii to integer.
+The function ultoa2() is a test bed for 32 bit processing.